kiranbangde/Jenkins-/README.md

 #### Increased Agility:
 Teams can respond to user feedback and market changes faster.

+## Differenve between continuous integration and continuous delivery ?

+#### Continuous Integration:

+1. A developer commits code.
+2. Automated tools compile the code and run unit tests.
+3. If tests pass, the code is merged into the main branch.

+#### Continuous Deployment:

+1. The CI process completes.
+2. Deployment to production happens automatically without any manual approval.
+3. Users can immediately interact with the latest changes.

 ## What is jenkins why it is most popular ?

 Jenkins is an open source application written in Java.
 It is one of the most popular continuous integration (CI) tools used to build and test different kinds of projects.